dccircuit/IGME-235-Fall-2021/exercises/links.md

 1. On the index.html, make an external link to the page on MobyGames about Dig Dug.

-1. Change that link so that it creates a new window when clicked.  (probably bad practice, but we still want you to see how it's done).
+1. Change that link so that it creates a new window (or tab in most browsers) when clicked.  (probably bad practice, but we still want you to see how it's done).

 ## If you are so inclined and want to impress: